joemasilotti/masilotti.com/src/_posts/2023-09-21-strada-launch.md

 Yesterday 37signals [officially launched Strada](https://dev.37signals.com/announcing-strada/).
 After waiting for what feels like forever, I’m excited to finally explore the last missing piece of Hotwire.
 Let’s dive in!

-Strada is an optional add-on for [Turbo Native apps]({% post_url 2021-05-14-turbo-ios %}) that enables native components driven by the web.
+Strada is an optional add-on for <%= link_to "Turbo Native apps", "\_posts/2021-05-14-turbo-ios.md" %> that enables native components driven by the web.
 It unlocks _progressive enhancement_ of individual controls without converting entire screens to native.

 For example, converting a `<button>` to a `UIBarButtonItem` on iOS or rendering a HTML modal with `ModalBottomSheetLayout` on Android.